geode-sdk/docs/README.md

 Special Thanks

- * [RobTop Games](https://twitter.com/RobTopGames/) for making this amazing game and providing us and so many others with hours of entertainment <3 And an extra special thank you for not disabling RTTI on Windows
+ * [RobTop Games](https://twitter.com/RobTopGames/) for making this amazing game and providing us and so many others with hours of entertainment ❤